laymonage/content/posts/2024-recap.md

 We also strolled around Amsterdam for a bit on the last day.
 Took the ferry to cross over the [IJ][ij] and have lunch before we took the train.

-## GSoC
+## Google Summer of Code

-Came back to Django for GSoC this year!
+Came back to Django for Google Summer of Code (GSoC) this year!
 Mentored Shafiya's project that builds on top of my JSONField project.
-This time, we're adding a new feature that allows [database-level updates to JSONField][gsoc-project].
+This time, we're adding a new feature that allows
+[database-level updates to JSONField][gsoc-project].

 It's so unreal to work on that bit of Django again – this time on the other end.
 Even moreso to think about how it led to all the opportunities that got me here.